National Saturday Club

 Society and Change

 We are part of the National Saturday Club network for 13-16-year-olds.
-This is a free-to-attend club where youngsters can learn new skills, discover talents and meet new people.
-And they can find out more about further education, higher education and rewarding careers.
+This is a free-to-attend club where you can learn new skills, discover talents and meet new people.
+You can also find out more about further education, higher education and rewarding careers.

-The club encourages its members to think creatively, and to consider their place in the world – and more locally.
-They will work collaboratively, make friends and have a really fun time.
-It is all about how we can work together for brighter futures, recognising that they are the future leaders for society who can bring change.
+You will develop a range of new skills and interests and we will support you to express yourself.
+Our Club encourages you to think creatively, and to consider your place in the world and more locally, while working collaboratively, making friends and having a really fun time.
+It is all about how we can work together for brighter futures, recognising that you are the future leaders for society who can bring change!

 National Saturday Club: Chatsworth Masterclass